 General Information Sessions

-Join us for an information session designed to introduce prospective applicants to Loyola's graduate programs in education, including Educational Leadership, Educational Technology, Literacy, School Counseling, and Special Education.
+Join us for an information session designed to introduce prospective applicants to Loyola's graduate programs in education, including Educational Leadership, Educational Technology, Literacy, Master of Arts in Teaching (MAT), School Counseling, and Special Education.
 Whether you are a professional switching careers into teaching, an educator who is seeking teacher certification, or an educator seeking to advance your career, Loyola has a graduate program in education just right for your busy schedule.
 State-approved and nationally-accredited, Loyola's education programs offer you an outstanding level of professional instruction.
 A Loyola degree will equip you with the theory and knowledge in your field and prepare you for the day-to-day challenges that today's educators face.

 *Note: General information sessions do not cover information about Montessori or Kodály Music Education.
 Scroll further down the page to learn more about information sessions specific to those programs.

 Please use the registration links below, or call the office of graduate admission at 410-617-5020 for more information.

 Our information sessions will provide you an opportunity to meet our faculty and staff.
 During our information session, you'll discover graduate programs to assist you with career opportunities, learn about financial assistance, and also meet other prospective students who are the same place in their lives—and considering taking the next step toward meeting their professional goals.

 Join us to learn more about our accelerated Special Education program.
 This program is ideal for individuals who have completed or are currently taking an education program.

 In approximately 14 months students of the program earn their Master's in Special Education.
 On April 14th,Cathy Rosensteel, the special education director, will present the program requirements, prerequisites courses and certification process.

 Program-Specific Information Sessions: Kodály, MAT, Montessori, and School Counseling